 4. You’re Hearing Unusual Noises

-5. Unexpected Leaks
+5. Sudden Leaks

 These leaks are often created by small splits in the tank itself.
 The longer you postpone it, the more likely you’ll have a crisis when the tank gives out.
-(You can avoid a messy tank failure in the future by installing a tankless water heater, which doesn’t keep water.)
+(You can avoid a messy tank failure in the future by installing a tankless water heater, which doesn’t hold water.)

 If your water heater is over the hill, or in extreme need of pro repairs, reach out to the Service Experts Commercial HVAC team at 289-201-2346.
-You could also create an appointment by contacting us online.
+You can also create an appointment by contacting us online.